fyrkov/refcards/AWS/EC2.md

 * "Convertible Reserved" can change types.
 * "Spot instance" are unused EC2 capacity that can be bid on and claimed when they become available.
 Most cost efficient.
 For short workloads like batch jobs.
 Spot price changes over time and are different per AZ.
 An instance is lost when the cost exceeds max budget price.
 * "Dedicated host" - a dedicated physical server.
 For compliance reqs and server-bound software licenses.
 For 1 or 3 years period.
 * "Dedicated instance" - a soft version of dedicated host.
+Still enables the use of dedicated physical servers.
 No insight into the underlying sockets and cores.
+* Spot Fleet

 #### EC2 placement groups:
 * cluster - all together in one rack.
 For HPS and hi throughput